awsdocs/aws-cli-user-guide/doc_source/install-linux-al2017.md

-# Install the AWS CLI on Amazon Linux<a name="install-linux-al2017"></a>
+# Install the AWS CLI version 1 on Amazon Linux<a name="install-linux-al2017"></a>

-The AWS Command Line Interface \(AWS CLI\) comes preinstalled on Amazon Linux and Amazon Linux 2\.
+The AWS Command Line Interface version 1 \(AWS CLI version 1\) comes preinstalled on Amazon Linux and Amazon Linux 2\.
 Check the currently installed version by using the following command\.

 ```
 $ aws --version
-aws-cli/1.16.246 Python/3.7.4 Linux/4.14.133-113.105.amzn2.x86_64 botocore/1.12.236
+aws-cli/1.16.273 Python/3.7.3 Linux/4.14.133-113.105.amzn2.x86_64 botocore/1.13.0
 ```

 **Important**